 How is it calculated?

-Audiense infers the affinity of the audience according to the interactions (tweets, posts, follows, likes, etc.) of audience members on social media.
-One of the most important inputs to calculate the affinity is the follower graph because it allows us to know more about how people are interconnected and therefore help us better understand their affinities.
+Audiense infers the affinity of the audience according to the interactions (tweets, posts, follows, likes, etc.) of audience members on Twitter.
+One of the most important inputs to calculate the affinity is the follower graph (follows & followings), because it allows us to know more about how people are interconnected and therefore help us better understand their affinities.

 When you are ordering by affinity, you will be able to see the highest interests in that audience (most followed).
-For example, people like Barack Obama will be usual suspects when you are ordering by this; 34% of this audience has an affinity for Barack Obama, meanwhile 16.4% of the global audience has an affinity for this account as well (see image).
+For example, people like Elon Musk will be usual suspects when you are ordering by this; 42.41% of this audience has an affinity for Elon Musk, meanwhile 4.57% of the global audience has an affinity for this account as well (baseline selected as global - see image below).

-In order to find more relevant accounts for your audience when compared to a baseline, you may want to order them by uniqueness.
+In order to find more relevant/popular accounts for your audience when compared to a baseline, you may want to order them by uniqueness.

 Please note: if the affinity % does not add up to 100 when looking at the affinity for a 'followers of' audience definition, this will be due to not taking into account any protected or suspended accounts within the audience.